stefanostsolos/NTUA-SaaS/README.md

 This project was developed by our team as part of the SaaS course, during the 8th semester of the Electrical and Computer Engineering school of the National Technical University of Athens.
 The goal of this project was to develop a SaaS application of non-trivial size, which would conform to the [microservices architecture](https://en.wikipedia.org/wiki/Microservices) and utilise state-of-the-art technologies to implement the communication between the microservices and the deployment of each microservice.

 The thematic field of the project is the European electrical energy market.
 The European Network of Transmission System Operators ([ENTSO-E](https://www.entsoe.eu/)) hosts an [SFTP server](https://transparency.entsoe.eu/content/static_content/Static%20content/knowledge%20base/SFTP-Transparency_Docs.html) which provides a large number of different datasets regarding the operation of Europe's electicity system.
 Of those datasets, we are concerned with only three, specifically the "Actual Total Load" ("ATL"), "Aggregated Generation per Type" ("AGPT") and "Physical Flows" ("PF") datasets.
 The purpose of the application we were asked to develop is to gather data from those datasets as they are updated in real time.
-The users of the application should then be able access the data through a frontend web application, which should enable them to filter through the data, view the requested data in a graph, as well as download the requested data.
-The contents of the frontend application should be updated in real time, without the need for the user to manually refresh the web page.
+The users of the application should then be able access the data through a front-end web application, which should enable them to filter through the data, view the requested data in a graph, as well as download the requested data.
+The contents of the front-end application should be updated in real time, without the need for the user to manually refresh the web page.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/75163039/176540352-4f92d4bc-8d5c-4144-a25c-d9951003d5e2.png" alt="overview" width="900" >